paul-mccutcheon-ionos/IONOS-Core-DNS-cert-manager-lets-encrypt-K8s-webhook/README.md

 For part a) there is a "cluster-values.yaml" file, that you can populate with your specific values.
 For part b) there is the "site-values.yaml" file, that you can edit and populate with your specific values for the web application.

-When the YAML files have been edited to suit your requriements, go ahead and run the install for part a) that installs cert-manager and creates the clusterIssuer:
+When the YAML files have been edited to suit your requriements, go ahead and run the installation script for part a) that installs cert-manager and creates the clusterIssuer:

-chmod +x *.sh
+chmod +x *.sh;
 ./setup-ionos-infrastructure.sh

 Check the installation with the appropriate health check script:

 ./health-check-infra.sh

-When part a is succesessfully installed, continue with part b) the demo ingress and web server
+When part a is succesessfully installed, continue with the installation script for part b) the demo ingress and web server

 ./deploy-web-app.sh